freeCodeCamp/guide/src/pages/python/set-types/index.md

 **TODO: Explain hash/hashable**

 **hash**
 A hash is an fixed sized integer that identifies a particular value.
-Each value need to have it's own hash, so for the same value you will get the same hash even if it's not the same object.

 Example :
 ```